Tax rates, allowances and amounts How much tax you pay

 Tax on income varies depending on its source.

-You don't normally have to pay any tax on the first £9,440 of your income in the tax year.
-This is known as your personal allowance and is due to rise to £10,000 in 2014/15.
-Older people may be entitled to slightly higher age-related allowance.
+You don't normally have to pay any tax on a first slice of the income you receive in the tax year.
+This is known as your personal allowance and rose to £11,000 in 2016/17, from £10,600 in 2015/16.

 However, those whose income exceeds this figure can expect pay tax on the remainder.
-Depending on their circumstances, they may have other taxes to pay as well.

 Here, we explore how much tax you can expect to pay on any income gained from employment, pensions, property, savings, dividends, capitals gains and inheritance.